Hat1412/VISUALISE-GEOMETRY/README.md

 Drawings can only be saved as eps files, Don’t add any extensions when saving.

 **POLYGONS:** <br>
-Just enter the length of each side with the number if sides and see turtle draw the shape and also give the perimeter and area
+Just enter the length of each side with the number of sides and see turtle draw the shape and also give the perimeter and area.
 Perimeter = n*l [n = Number of sides, l = Length of sides]
 Area = (l2 n)/[4 tan (180/n)]